-COST ESTIMATE WORKSHEET INSTRUCTIONS
+APPENDIX C: COST ESTIMATE BUDGET WORKSHEET INSTRUCTIONS

 The cost estimate worksheets are used both in application ranking and to determine the grant amount for funded projects.
-To the extent possible, the cost estimate worksheet should accurately reflect all anticipated project costs.
+The cost estimate worksheet should accurately reflect all anticipated project costs.
 Over-estimating leads to underspent situations where the ability to use those dollars for urban forestry needs is lost.
 All project expenditures, activities, products or services should be included.
+Overmatching does not make for a better grant proposal.

-Review your responses to all application questions to make sure all project components and aspects are included on the cost estimate worksheet (see sample on pages 20-21).
-Use at least one sheet per project component to estimate the cost.
+Review your responses to all application questions to make sure all project activities and aspects are included on the cost estimate worksheet (see sample on pages 23-24).
+Each project activity selected will have a cost estimate worksheet.
 The "Grant Calculations" sheet will auto-calculate the total project costs, your grant request and required applicant's share.
-While the electronic form, 8700-298, has some automatic calculations, be sure to double check all calculations.
+While the electronic form has some automatic calculations, be sure to double check all calculations.

-Separately itemize costs for each component included in the project description, Section IV.
-B. (e.g., management plan, inventory, tree planting, etc.).
-For each component, group anticipated costs according to the categories shown (e.g., labor, consultant services, equipment, etc.).
+Separately itemize costs for each activity included in the project description, Section IV.
+Step 2. (e.g., management plan, inventory, tree planting, etc.).
+For each activity, group anticipated costs according to the categories shown (e.g., labor, consultant services, equipment, etc.).
 Include a cost basis as necessary (e.g., supervisor - 28 hours @ \$24).
-Estimated labor costs for the applicant's employees should estimate actual fringe benefits up to the current DOA rate of 47.60%.
+Estimated labor costs for the applicant's employees should estimate actual fringe benefits up to the current DOA rate of 48.58%.

-- To determine eligible costs for purchased equipment and supplies or for use of the applicant's or a third party's donated equipment and supplies that are not listed in the "State Highway Maintenance Manual," see Eligible Cost of Equipment and Supplies on page 19.
-(View the "State Highway Maintenance Manual" on the Urban Forestry Grants webpage for current rates: http://dnr.wi.gov/topic/UrbanForests/grants/.) - To determine eligible costs of purchased equipment and supplies or use the applicant's or donated equipment and supplies not listed in the "State Highway Maintenance Manual", see Eligible Cost of Equipment and Supplies on page 19. - To determine the value of third-party labor, see page 22.
+- To determine eligible costs for purchased equipment and supplies or for use of the applicant's or a third party's donated equipment and supplies that are not listed in the "State Highway Maintenance Manual," see Eligible Cost of Equipment and Supplies (Page 22).
+View the "State Highway Maintenance Manual" on the Urban Forestry Grants webpage for current rates:

+Highway Maintenance Manual (HMM) 02-25-50 Classified Equipment Rates - To determine the value of third-party labor, see page 25.